Greetings to you, music lovers and thrill seekers all across.

 This is crucial.

-They love the cheap labor, and they they've put forth the notion that it's jobs Americans won't do.
+They love the cheap labor, and they've put forth the notion that it's jobs Americans won't do.

-I mean, in some places they lost a thousand workers, they're gonna have to replace them uh if they're to keep their productivity up, and they hired uh, as the story said, uh number of Caucasians to replace the illegal immigrants, the Hispanics, uh, who had been uh thrown out in the raid.
+And they hired, as the story said, a number of Caucasians to replace the illegal immigrants, the Hispanics, who had been thrown out in the raid.

-Uh, which the companies knew, which Swift seems to me Swift knew because they had to raise their wages in order to refill these jobs or fill these jobs vacated by the raid.
+So it's not that Americans won't do the job, it's that Americans won't do the job at entry-level, uneducated wage levels, which the companies knew, which Swift, seems to me, Swift knew, because they had to raise their wages in order to refill these jobs or fill these jobs vacated by the raid.

 They benefit from it.